 - c.
 SESSION REVIEW FORMS AND RECORDINGS In preparation for triadic supervision, you will submit a minimum of 6 tape review forms with their corresponding tape throughout the semester in which you critique and evaluate a counseling session.
 Use the form in Appendix A. Due dates for these forms will be discussed in triadic.
 You are required to upload this completed form and the corresponding recording to your Google Drive folder at least 24 hours prior to your scheduled time for triadic.
 Do not upload your recording to Blackboard.
 In triadic we will listen to a 15-20-minute segment of the tape you have selected and reviewed, to analyze collectively.
 You are required to have already listened to the entire tape on your own and analyzed it in great detail. - d.
 RECORDINGS You are charged with recording all client sessions in which the client has provided their consent to be recorded.
 It is important to capture as much of your work on tape as possible because this will allow you to review your work regularly and to seek supervision with "raw data" to consult.
 Exceptions may include spontaneous interactions or crises where it might disrupt the flow of the meeting to begin recording.
 Upload all recordings to the shared Google Drive folder within 24 hours of making the recording and delete the file from your personal device.
-In addition to your six tapes with corresponding session review forms, you will identify four additional recordings (minimum length of 30 minutes per recording) submitted to Google Drive: two prior to the midterm and two prior to the final.
-Note that as your university supervisor, I can request additional recordings in excess of those submitted for triadic and these 4 additional tapes.
+Note that as your university supervisor, I can request additional recordings in excess of those submitted for triadic.